Azure/awesome-azd/.github/PULL_REQUEST_TEMPLATE.md

 # If you are submitting a new `azd` template to the gallery
 Fill this out if you want your template to be added to the awesome-azd gallery!

+### Your template repository
+Place your template repository link here:

 <!-- Please ensure that your PR includes the following metadata!
 All fields are mandatory unless explicitly marked as optional -->

 - [ ] Added an entry to https://github.com/Azure/awesome-azd/blob/main/website/src/data/users.tsx that includes: